2nd National Congress of the Chinese Communist Party: Elections

-Congress elected Chen, Zhang, Cai, Deng Zhongxia, and Gao Junyu to form the 2nd Central Executive Committee of the Chinese Communist Party.
+The congress elected Chen, Zhang, Cai, Deng Zhongxia, and Gao Junyu to form the 2nd Central Executive Committee of the Chinese Communist Party.
 Another three backup members were selected.
 Chen was selected as the general secretary, while Cai and Zhang were given propaganda work.
-Congress decided to publish the weekly The Guide Weekly (Xiangdao), where Cai was nominated as the head editor.
+The congress decided to publish the weekly The Guide Weekly (Xiangdao), where Cai was nominated as the head editor.

-At the Congress, Xiang Jingyu was appointed to lead the Party's women's movement.
+At the congress, Xiang Jingyu was appointed to lead the CCP's women's movement.

 Other issues

-During the 2nd National Congress, the Party decided to establish an authoritative publication to disseminate its views on anti-imperialism and revolution.
+During the 2nd National Congress, the CCP decided to establish an authoritative publication to disseminate its views on anti-imperialism and revolution.
 This resulted in the founding of The Guide Weekly in Shanghai.
-It was the first openly-published newspaper of the central organ of the Communist Party.
+It was the first openly-published newspaper of the central organ of the CCP.